hoishing/kTemplate/docs/usage.md

 Pure python package, zero dependency.

-## Tagged Element Functions
+## Common HTML Elements

 - common elements(div, span, a, img ...etc) can be imported directly

     eg. `#!py from kTemplate import div, span, a, img`

-- see list of common elements [here][common_ele]
+- see list of common HTML elements [here][common_ele]
 - rare or custom element could be created by the `element` function

     eg. `#!py element(tag='MyTag', content='foo', href='bar')`

     → `#!html <MyTag href="bar">foo</MyTag>`

-## Element Function
+## Custom Elements

-To create uncommon or custom tags, `element` function can be used.
-Below explains the use of function arguments.
+We use `element` function to create custom HTML elements.
+Usage of the function arguments is illustrated below.

 ### tag